 In Memory of Dr. Bonnie Lee Gilliom

 My mother, Dr. Bonnie Gilliom, passed away on Jan 5, 2016.
 Bonnie lived an amazing life.
-She was a lifelong educator, an innovator in public television, the author of a best-selling book in her field, a fearless world traveler, a gourmet cook, an unequalled host and entertainer, and a fierce avocate for local arts in any form.
+She was a lifelong educator, an innovator in public television, the author of a best-selling book in her field, a fearless world traveler, a gourmet cook, an unequalled host and entertainer, and a fierce advocate for local arts in any form.
 We’ll miss her deeply.

-My dad, sister and I were touched by the many tributes we received about Bonnie, whether written in cards, shared online, or spoken during her memorial event on Jan.
+My dad, sister, and I were touched by the many tributes we received about Bonnie, whether written in cards, shared online, or spoken during her memorial event on Jan.
 13. We’ve provided many of them here, along with photos, audio from the memorial, and other links we hope capture her life’s achievements and the warmth shared by her many friends, students, colleagues and family members.

 In addition, here’s Bonnie’s official obituary, beautifully written by her husband of 59 years, Gene Gilliom.